Keith Wilson (South Australian politician)

 Sir Keith Cameron Wilson (3 September 1900 – 28 September 1987) was an Australian lawyer and politician.
 He was a Senator for South Australia from 1938 to 1944, representing the United Australia Party, and later returned to parliament as a Liberal Party member of the House of Representatives from 1949 to 1954 and 1955 to 1966.
 Despite his long service he never held ministerial office.

 Early life

 Wilson was born on 3 September 1900 in Adelaide, a son of lawyer A. T. K. Wilson (died 15 August 1925) and his wife Lilian (née Laurence).
-He attended St Peter's Collegiate School, Adelaide, and studied law at the University of Adelaide.
+He attended St Peter's College, Adelaide, and studied law at the University of Adelaide.
 His grandfather, C. A. Wilson, and great-grandfather, Thomas Wilson, were also lawyers who practised in South Australia.

 In 1930 he married Elizabeth "Betty" Hornabrook Bonython (25 January 1907 – 25 September 2008), born in Adelaide, the eldest daughter of Advertiser editor, and lord mayor of Adelaide, Sir John Lavington Bonython (1875–1960) and his first wife Blanche Ada Bray (1881–1908).

 She would be very active in community affairs, serving on the boards of a number of organisations, in recognition of which she was appointed MBE in 1946, and CBE in 1959.